woocommerce/action-scheduler/readme.txt

 == Changelog ==

+= 3.8.1 - 2024-06-20 =
+* Fix typos.
+* Improve the messaging in our unidentified action exceptions.

 = 3.8.0 - 2024-05-22 =
 * Documentation - Fixed typos in perf.md.
 * Update - We now require WordPress 6.3 or higher.